-The process of buying Ether will vary from exchange to exchange, however the principles are very much the same.
+The process of buying Ether will vary from one exchange to another, however the principles are very much the same.
 Those new to currency purchases need not be alarmed, many exchange platforms make it as easy as sending a single online payment.

 Register at your chosen exchange by submitting a few personal details.
 Full identity checks are often included later in the process when a deposit or withdrawal is made.

 Before/after depositing, or prior to withdrawal, exchanges must carry out “Know Your Customer” (KYC) and Anti-Money Laundering (AML) checks.
 Exchanges will require proof of address and photo identification to proceed.

 Each Ethereum exchange will offer their own banking methods.
 These are often a mix of bank wire transfers, SEPA, credit/debit card or PayPal payments.
 Each exchange will typically charge a fee for each deposit method; fee details are usually found in the footer of the exchange’s website.

 Deposits will take from as little as 24 hours to several days to arrive in your exchange account.
 Deposit times will vary from exchange to exchange and the deposit method chosen.

 Once your fiat currency has arrived in your exchange account, you can use this currency to purchase Ether.
 Beginner friendly platforms such as Coinbase have made this process very simple.
 Exchanges which make purchases easy have been marked above with a tick symbol under “Beginner Friendly”.